Blood Bowl 3: Development

 Brésard said that the game may also receive more content that is featured in the Games Workshop magazines White Dwarf and Spike!
 Magazine such as special play cards and race specific wizards, features that aren't in the game at launch.

 A change from Blood Bowl 2 is the tutorial and how new players are taught the game because "Blood Bowl is a very complex game, very hard to get into."
 It was felt the tutorial in Blood Bowl 2 was overly long and so an aim with this game was to compress the tutorial down to 45 to 60 minutes and teach the 'basic tools' to play the game.
-Another change with the previous game is that Blood Bowl 3 contains a formation editor which players can use outside of games to create formations which can be quickly accessed in games.
-The campaign focus was to make it less linier than the previous game and increase replayability and the ability to play as any faction as opposed to only humans.
+Another change with the previous game is that Blood Bowl 3 contains a formation editor which players can use outside of games to create formations which can be quickly accessed in matches.
+The campaign focus was to make it less linear than the previous game, increase replayability, and include the ability to play as any faction as opposed to only humans.
+Saul Jephcott and David Gasman reprise their roles from the previous game as the match commentators Jim and Bob respectively.

+In September 2025 Games Workshop announced a new edition of the board game Blood Bowl that was released in November.
+Cyanide confirmed that Blood Bowl 3 would be updated in 2026 with the new ruleset.

 Release

 The game was released on 23 February 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S with the Nintendo Switch version to be released later in 2023.
 The game featured 12 races to play on release with more to be added.
 The races at release were; Black Orcs, Chaos Chosen, Chaos Renegades, Dark Elf, Dwarfs, Elven Union, Humans, Imperial Nobility, Nurgle, Old World Alliance, Orcs and Skaven.
 The game had 4 pre-order editions, the basic being the 'Standard Edition' which came with 3 extra team logos and a dice set as a bonus.
-Two race specific editions, one for Black Orcs and the other for Imperial Nobility, were available with bonus extra cosmetic gear for the players of each specific race and also an extra ball and dice.
+Two race specific 'Deluxe Editions', one for Black Orcs and the other for Imperial Nobility, were available with bonus extra cosmetic gear for the players of each specific race and also an extra ball and dice.
 The 'Brutal Edition' contained all of the above but also included a 48 hour early access from the 21 February, extra cheerleader cosmetics and 1000 warpstone (the in-game currency).
 Many customers had problems with cosmetics not rendering correctly or disappearing and some players who bought the standard edition of the game were given customisation options from higher tier editions which Cyanide announced would be addressed.
 Cyanide acknowledged that all editions gained the 1000 warpstone and cosmetic bonuses that should have only applied to Brutal Edition.
 It was decided that while the warpstone would not be taken off gamers, the bonus cosmetics would.
 In addition, Brutal Edition buyers would gain an additional 1000, and those who played during the early access launch a further 250 warpstone.